arua-microbiome/arua-microbiome.github.io/_tutorials/ecological_analysis.md

 >
 >Output: ```beta-weighted-unifrac.qza```

->Lets export the Bray-Curtis diversity so we can then use it in R
+>Lets export the Weighted UniFrac beta-diversity so we can then use it in R
 >```bash
 >qiime tools export \
->  --input-path friday_outputs/beta-braycurtis.qza \
+>  --input-path friday_outputs/beta-weighted-unifrac.qza \
->  --output-path friday_outputs/beta-braycurtis
+>  --output-path friday_outputs/beta-weighted-unifrac
 >```
 >
 >Output: ```beta-braycurtis/distance-matrix.tsv```